-The University of Rochester's Laboratory for Laser Energetics (LLE) is issuing a call for proposals for experiments in the Laboratory Basic Science (LBS) Program at the Omega Laser Facility in Fiscal Year (FY) 2025.
-LLE expects to allocate about 10% of the Omega Laser Facility time for LBS experiments in FY25.
+The University of Rochester's Laboratory for Laser Energetics (LLE) is issuing a call for proposals for experiments in the Laboratory Basic Science (LBS) Program at the Omega Laser Facility for Fiscal Year (FY) 26.
+LLE expects to allocate about 10% of the Omega Laser Facility time for LBS experiments in FY26.
 As is always the case, management of the LBS Program is contingent upon funding and authorization.
-If the FY25 enacted budgets contain a significant cut to LLE's Inertial Confinement Fusion (ICF) Program, the time allotted to the LBS program under this call may be reduced.
-In FY25, we are expecting a budget increase to support the sustainment activities at the Omega Laser Facility, as are the other ICF facilities.
-This is a needed move to ensure continued availability of our lasers by preventing unexpected downtime.
-We will anticipate an increase in scheduled downtime.
+If the enacted budgets contain a significant cut to LLE's Inertial Confinement Fusion (ICF) Program, the time allotted to the LBS Program under this call may be reduced.
+The ongoing sustainment activities at the Omega Laser Facility may also result in an increase in scheduled facility downtime.
 The facility operational planning team will optimize the schedule, but the total LBS shot time may be impacted.